toolsforexperiments/tfe-manual/docs/source/plottr/data.rst

 We can see that we now have a populated ``DataDict``.
 It is important to notice that this method will also add any of the missing items that a data field doesn't have (``values``, ``axes``, ``unit``, and ``label``).
-Populating the ``DataDict`` with this method will also ensure that every item has the number of records and the correct shape, either by adding ``nan`` to the other data fields or by nesting the data arrays so that the outer most dimension of every data field has the same number of records.
+Populating the ``DataDict`` with this method will also ensure that every item has the number of records and the correct shape, either by adding ``NaN`` to the other data fields or by nesting the data arrays so that the outer most dimension of every data field has the same number of records.

 We can see this in action if we add a single data field with items but no the rest: